 - Set the Value data to 0.

 - Click on OK and save the changes

 Close everything and restart your PC.
 Now, your VPN should connect to your Windows 10 PC.

-Method 3: Restart the IPsec service
+3. Restart the IPsec Service

 - Click on Start Menu at the bottom left side of the screen